Annual Report on the administration of the Privacy Act 2023-2024

 • Preparing statistical and annual reports for tabling in Parliament with respect to the administration and enforcement of the ATIA and the PA.

-ATIP Division’s staffing
+ATIP division’s staffing

 The ATIP Division remains committed to recruiting, training and maintaining a workforce that possesses specialized ATIP skills to continue to provide the best possible service to both internal and external clients.